derrickburns/generalized-kmeans-clustering/README.md

 The instance of ```BregmanPointOps``` that supports the ```SquaredEuclideanDistanceDivergence``` is the ```SquaredEuclideanPointOps```.

-For efficient repeated computation of distance between a fixed set of points and varying cluster centers, is it convenient to pre-compute certain information and associate that information with the point or the cluster center.
-We call the classes that represent those enriched points ```BregmanPoint```s.
-We call the classes that represent those enriched cluster centers ```BregmanCenter```s.

 With these definitions, we define our realization of a k-means model, ```KMeansModel``` which we enrich with operations to find closest clusters to a point: